 Allow the remote ISDN LAN-to-LAN connection.
 You should set the User Name and Password of remote dial-in user below.
+This feature is useful for s model only.
 In addition, you can further set up Callback function below.